marcellodesales/02-02-2022/README.md

 There are only 2 characters in today's date.
 But, I wanted to keep a record of today's time as well in the form of tweets.
 This will generate all the tweets for today that matches all combinations of hour:minute:second.

-There will be also NFT entries in different blockchains for time capsule purposes!
+There will be also NFT entries in different blockchains for time capsule purposes!!!

 # 🔧 Setup